jhmartel/0x/_pages/about.md

 permalink: /about/
 ---

-Welcome to JHM Labs.
+Welcome to JHM Labs!

-JHM is a Canadian mathematician specializing in optimal transport, topology of singularities, energy and electrodynamics, and more.
-Our research touches on aspect of classical physics, economics, metals and recycling, and computation.

 The purpose of this website is to broadcast and record our ideas in short articles.
 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].

+JHM is me, a mathematician and general good guy from Aylmer, QC, Canada.
+Our goal is to develop a math-physics lab for 21st century.
+Our research includes python, jupyter notebooks, optimal transport, topology of singularities, energy and electrodynamics, history of science, computation, mapping class groups, geometric topology, and whatever else we think about.

 [^1]:a blogging platform that natively supports Jupyter notebooks in addition to other formats.